BMMUGOMBA/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. script 0-current_working_directory gives the current working directory using command PWD
 2. the script 1-listit uses ls commnad to list all files in a directory
 3. the script goes to home directory
+4. the script 3-listfiles list all files in a directory and their read write permissions